angular/angularfire/docs/performance/getting-started.md

 * [domContentLoadedEventEnd traces](https://firebase.google.com/docs/perf-mon/automatic-web#domContentLoaded) — measure the time between when the user navigates to a page and when the initial HTML document is completely loaded and parsed
 * [loadEventEnd traces](https://firebase.google.com/docs/perf-mon/automatic-web#loadEventEnd) — measure the time between when the user navigates to the page and when the current document's load event completes
 * [first input delay traces](https://firebase.google.com/docs/perf-mon/automatic-web#input-delay) — measure the time between when the user interacts with a page and when the browser is able to respond to that input
-* **Angular specific traces** - measure the time needed for `ApplicationRef.isStable` to be true, an important metric to track if you're concerned about solving Zone.js issues for proper functionality of NGSW and Server Side Rendering
+* **Angular specific traces** - `PerformanceMonitoringService` will measure the time needed for `ApplicationRef.isStable` to be true, an important metric to track if you're concerned about solving Zone.js issues for proper functionality of NGSW and Server Side Rendering

 ### Measuring First Input Delay